Spar (retailer): HOT SPAR

 HOT SPAR was a brand of convenience stores licensed to franchisees in Japan.
+In 2007, the chain would be acquired by, and rebranded to Cocostore following the expiry of its parent company’s operating license.

 SPAR Drive-Thru

 There was a drive-through SPAR on the Cliftonville Road in Belfast, Northern Ireland.
 This has now been converted to a Centra shop, and retained the drive-through for a while afterwards, but now no longer has one.